Dohyō: Configuration and construction

-A roof resembling that of a Shinto shrine (which has been of the Shinmei-zukuri style since the May 1953 tournament) is suspended above the dohyō, called the tsuriyane.
+At the Ryōgoku Kokugikan, a roof resembling that of a Shinto shrine (which has been of the Shinmei-zukuri style since the May 1953 tournament) is suspended above the dohyō, called the tsuriyane.
 The roof weighs 6.25 tons and is supported by cables that can hold up to 30 tons.
 Around the tsuriyane hangs a purple banner which is embroidered with the Japan Sumo Association's mon.
-Prior to the September 1952 tournament the tsuriyane had been supported by columns, but they were removed to allow fans an uninterrupted view of the dohyō.
+Prior to the September 1952 tournament, the tsuriyane had been supported by columns, but they were removed to allow fans an uninterrupted view of the dohyō.
 Colored tassels (fusa), which replaced the colored columns, are suspended from the corners.
 They represent the four seasons and the four spirits of directions: